flyharsh/PolicyAssistGenAI/README.md

 Insurance data is buried in dense PDFs, hard-to-navigate portals, or call center workflows.
 Most users:

-- Don’t know what pocily conditions they have
+- Don’t know what policy conditions they have
 - Struggle to access premium or claim details
 - Waste time parsing jargon-heavy policy documents
 - Can’t get answers without policy numbers or form IDs

-PolicyAssistGenAI removes that friction by:
+**PolicyAssistGenAI removes that friction by:**

 - Letting users ask real questions in natural language
 - Surfacing only **their own** relevant policy information